-- Best Value Selection A third area of consideration that is challenging existing QBS processes is the investigation of Best Value procurement policies.
+Best Value Selection - A third area of consideration that is challenging existing QBS processes is the investigation of Best Value procurement policies.
 In these scenarios, states are analyzing the opportunity to bring price into the front end of the selection equation by arguing that price is part of the multi-attribute analysis.
 (As stated earlier, cost is also a factor in the QBS process, and is introduced in the process after the most qualified A/E has been determined for a specific project.)
-Considerable discussion is taking place as to how the role of price is being balanced in the so-called "best value" equation and whether it should be separated into a two-phase selection process.
-This discussion continues to develop and will continue garner to attention. - Outsourcing The final area of discussion that is a perennial issue within states, but which appears to be gaining momentum, is the issue of outsourcing.
+Considerable discussion is taking place as to how the role of price is being balanced in the so-called "best value" equation and whether it should be separated into a twophase selection process.
+This discussion continues to develop and will continue to garner attention.

+Outsourcing - The final area of discussion that is a perennial issue within states, but which appears to be gaining momentum, is the issue of outsourcing.
 In this discussion, the issue before the states is the degree to which engineering services should be conducted in-house or by a professional design firm.
 The engineering industry is advocating an increase in the outsourcing of engineering services.
 The concern in this topic is how this outsourcing is occurring.
 Specifically, some proposals for new laws that will encourage outsourcing are shifting the focus of procurement in these instances away from QBS.
 Since the focus of these contracts is on providing engineering services on project portfolios rather than individual projects, alternative procure methods are being advocated by outsourcing advocates.

 The agendas and issues presented above are having an overall effect of challenging the traditional QBS perspective.
 Although almost all states have what is considered a "Mini-Brooks Act" as the core of their procurement law, the extent to which this core has exceptions varies from state-to-state and is the basis of the QBS challenge in some areas.
-As states continue to examine issues such as alternative delivery strategies, these examinations appear to provide opportunities for legislators and lobbying bodies to weaken provisions in their procurement laws.
+As states continue to examine issues such as alternative delivery strategies, these examinations appear to provide opportunities for legislators and lobbying bodies to changeweaken provisions in their procurement laws, which may alter the spectrum of procurement methods currently available to state contracting officers.